exiang/open_hub_wiki/Override-Core.md

 You can override web controller.
 Reference: https://forum.yiiframework.com/t/controller-override/48217

-To create a new controller:
+### To create a new controller:
 1. Create new file `OverrideController.php` under directory in `protected/overrides/controllers`.
-2. Copy paste the content:
+2. Fill in with content:
 ```
 <?php